bfishadow/SBB/Readme.md

 ### Roadmap
 - [ ] Add a datestamp for Index.html
-- [ ] SELECT * FROM AllBlogPosts ORDER BY DatePosted DESC / ASC
+- [ ] 'SELECT * FROM AllBlogPosts ORDER BY DatePosted DESC / ASC'
+- [ ] Download the embed pictures
 - [ ] Intergrate Calibre lib to generate eBook in one place

 ### License